kowainik/learn4haskell/README.md

 teaching Haskell courses in the university to CS students.

 We are passionate about Functional Programming and Haskell in particular.
-But at the same time we understand how difficult it can be to get into all these ideas on your own.
+But at the same time, we understand how difficult it can be to get into all these ideas on your own.
 That is why we've decided to start this course to help newcomers.
 With the interactive learning process and live discussions we've included, Haskell will not be that scary.
 We will do our best so that it especially won't be the case